pri5m/Learning-log/databases/session_4.md

 ➢**Check existing models as a starting point.** You can find free models in books and on the Internet for similar scenarios.
 Check existing models if you upgrade an application.

+## Three elements of Entity Relationship diagram

+➢**Entity**

+Entities are the objects of interest within the Universe of Discourse which you can distinctly identify.
+Entity vs Entity Instance; Strong Entity vs Weak Entity

+➢**Attribute**

+Each entity instance is described by a set of attributes that define its qualities, characteristics, or properties and the values of the attributes.
+For each attribute, there are a number of legal or permitted values.
+These sets of legal values are value sets or domains of that attribute.
+A attribute(s) used for identifying entities in an entity set is called an entity key.

+➢**Relationship**

+Relationships are associations between entities.
+The degree of a relationship is the number of entities associated in the relationship (unary, binary, ternary).